ZajacMateusz1/BlogApp/README.md

 - receives a like on a post,
 - receives a comment on a post,
 - gains a new follower.

+WebSockets are also used for real-time messaging between users.
+Incoming chat messages are validated using **Zod**, persisted in MongoDB, and associated with conversations.

+When a message is sent, the backend:

+- finds an existing conversation between the sender and recipient or creates one,
+- stores the message in MongoDB,
+- updates the conversation's last message,
+- tracks read state separately for each participant.

 If the WebSocket connection is closed unexpectedly, the frontend automatically attempts to reconnect after a delay.
 Reconnection attempts continue until the WebSocket provider is unmounted.